joseftsch/covidstats/README.md

-**This application is currently not working due to restructering and moving data from opendata to AGES - a fix is coming soon**
 # covidstats
 > Parsing the virus ...
 ## Summary
 This script is intended to download and parse the COVID-19 data prepared by AGES (https://covid19-dashboard.ages.at/).
 Data is updated on regaluar basis (once a day between 13:00 - 14:00) and can be downloaded in compressed format from AGES website.

 They distribute different CSV files focusing on differen aspects.
-This tool only considers `CovidFaelle_Timeline_GKZ.csv` and `CovidFaelle_GKZ.csv`
+This tool only considers `CovidFaelle_GKZ.csv` as of now.

 Values for the given districts are extracted and published to different endpoints for further processing.
 ## Installation & Prerequisite